Minnesota Supreme Court

 A hearing before the Supreme Court is much different from one before a trial court.
 There are no witnesses, no evidence, and no trials -- only presentations by the lawyers on questions of law involved in that particular case.
 Instead of one judge who sits in a trial court, seven Supreme Court justices sit together and make a decision.

 The setting at the oral argument is formal and dignified.
 The appellant's lawyer has 35 minutes to explain the merits of his or her position and the respondent’s lawyer has 25 minutes.
-Frequently, the justices ask questions of the lawyers to help clarify the issues which the court must decide.
+Most of oral argument consists of the justices asking questions of the lawyers to help clarify the issues which the court must decide.

 The Decision